MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 |![cancel](images/me-cancel-24px.png) | Not possible|
 | ![add](images/me-truncate-24px.png) | Possible, but it adds values to the original value |
 | ![warning](images/me-alert-24px.png)  | Possible, it truncates the original value |

->[!Note]
-> Values in Power Query are immutable, meaning that once the values have been calculated they can not be changed.
-This is important as once a value is converted to a specific data type, the value is transformed from its original value into an immutable form that conforms to the new data type.